ballardjoel-dev/bootdev-progress/notes/python/variables.md

 F-strings are more concise, easier to read, and support expressions directly inside {}.

+## Multiple Variable Assignment

+You can assign multiple variables in one line by separating them with commas:

+    sword_name, sword_damage, sword_length = "Excalibur", 10, 200

+This is useful for setting related values together.

 ## NoneType and None in Python

 None represents no value or null.